Search This Blog

 Building

 The Cairn of Barnenez is a Neolithic monument located near Plouezoc'h, on the Kernéléhen peninsula in northern Finistère, Brittany (France).
-It dates to the early Neolithic, about 4800 BC and is considered to be the oldest building in the world.
+It dates to the early Neolithic, about 4800 BC and is considered one of the oldest buildings in the world.

 The oldest large-scale cut stone construction still existing is the central edifice of the 4,600-year-old mastaba (a tomb for kings) built at Sakkara, Egypt.
 It was created to honor King Djoser, the first ruler of the Third Dynasty.
 Djoser's Pyramid stood 62m (203 ft) tall and was covered in polished white limestone.